gbmhunter/blog/content/electronics/components/op-amps/_index.md

 * **INA**
   * **INAx126**: Precision instrumentation amplifiers by Texas Instruments.
 The INA126 has one amplifier per package, the INA2126 has two.
   * **INA290**: Precision current-sense amplifier.
+* **LM741**: Very popular and old "741" style op-amp produced by Texas Instruments, ON Semiconductor and Rochester Electronics.
 * **LT**: The prefix Linear Technology (now Analog Devices) uses for their range of op-amps.
   * **LT1006**: Precision, single-supply op-amp.
   * **LT1077**: Micropower, single-supply op-amp.